Kiteboard Spots

 Frequently Asked Questions about Kitesurfing in Cape Verde

-Question 1: What is the best time to go kitesurfing in Cape Verde?
+Question 1: When is the best time to kitesurf in Cape Verde?

-Question 3: Can I find kitesurfing equipment for rent in Cape Verde?
+Question 3: Can I rent kite equipment in Cape Verde?

-Question 4: Are there age restrictions for kitesurfing in Cape Verde?
+Question 4: What is the minimum age for kitesurfing lessons in Cape Verde?

-Question 7: Is kitesurfing insurance mandatory in Cape Verde?
+Question 7: Is kitesurfing insurance required in Cape Verde?

-Question 8: Will I meet Mitu Monteiro in Cape Verde?
+Question 8: Can I meet or train with Mitu Monteiro in Cape Verde?

-Question 9: What should I pack for a kitesurfing trip to Cape Verde?
+Question 9: What gear should I pack for a kite trip to Cape Verde?

-Question 10: Are there any conservation guidelines for kitesurfers in Cape Verde?
+Question 10: Are there environmental rules for kitesurfers in Cape Verde?